Victoria crowned pigeon

 The Victoria crowned pigeon (Goura victoria) is a large, bluish-grey pigeon with elegant blue lace-like crests, maroon breast and red irises.
-It is part of a genus (Goura) of four unique, very large, ground-dwelling pigeons native to the New Guinea region.
+It is part of a genus (Goura) of four unique, very large, ground-dwelling pigeons native to the New Guinea region, with the Victoria crowned pigeon measuring as the largest extant species of pigeon.
 The bird may be easily recognized by the unique white tips on its crests and by its deep 'whooping' sounds made while calling.
-Its name commemorates the British monarch Queen Victoria.
+Its name commemorates the British monarch, Queen Victoria.

 Description

 The Victoria crowned pigeon is a deep blue-grey colour with a small, black mask.
 Its feather crest (the signature feature of crowned pigeons other than their size) is conspicuously white-tipped.
 On the wing coverts is a row of feathers that are a paler blue-gray with maroon tips.
 These form a distinct wing bar.
 The chest is a deep purple-maroon color.
 As in all crowned pigeons, melanism has been observed.
 The other two crowned pigeons are somewhat superficially similar, but only the western crowned pigeon overlaps in range with the Victoria species.
 The Scheepmaker's crowned pigeon does not.
 In the western species, the crown is more scraggly and hair-like, the chest is a uniform blue-gray and not maroon, and a less distinct wing-bar is present.
 Both sexes are similar.

 This species is typically 73 to 75 cm long.
 Some specimens may exceed a length of 80 cm and a weight of 3.5 kg.
-It is marginally larger than the two other crowned pigeons on average, at a mean of 2.39 kg in adult body mass, thus is considered the largest surviving species of pigeon of Earth.
+It is marginally larger than the two other crowned pigeons on average, at a mean of 2.39 kg in adult body mass, thus is considered the largest surviving species of pigeon on Earth.
 The standard measurements among pigeons on mainland New Guinea are: the wing chord is 36–39 cm, the tail is 27–30.1 cm, the bill is 3.2–3.5 cm and the unfeathered tarsus is 8.5–9.8 cm.

 Like other crowned pigeons, this species makes a loud clapping sound when it takes flight.
 The mating calls of this species are also similar to the other two species of crowned pigeons, consisting of a deep hoota-hoota-hoota-hoota-hoota sound.
 When defending their territories, these birds make a resounding whup-up, whup-up, whup-up call.
 Their contact call is a deep, muffled, and rather human-like ummm or hmmm.